Build a SvelteKit Markdown Blog

 // ...

-If you use the prerender SvelteKit page option in the root layout SvelteKit is going to crawl the links in your site and prerender the pages (+page.svelte) and server routes (+server.ts).
+SvelteKit is going to crawl the links in your site and prerender the pages (+page.svelte) and server routes (+server.ts) when you use the prerender page option in the root layout.

-I’m going to use the Vercel adapter and update the config.
+I’m going to use the Vercel adapter for deployment:

 terminal